 The Bahamas is not as far from Florida as you might think, but it’s a totally different world.
 You can find snorkeling, fishing, and beautiful landscapes unlike anything you’ll see in Florida by going to the Bahamas, but what kind of boat do you need to make the crossing?

-How big of a boat to go from Florida to the Bahamas?
 To make your crossing safely, you need a motorboat or a sailboat that is at least 30 ft long to go from Florida to the Bahamas.
 If you don’t mind taking a risk, you may be able to cross in a motorboat as small as 15 feet, but 30 feet is a minimum for a sailboat since it takes much longer to cross in a sailboat than in a motorboat.

 Whether you’re planning your trip from Florida to the Bahamas or just fantasizing about the boat you need to get there, here’s what you need to know about how big of a boat you’ll need to cross from Florida to the Bahamas, as well as some essential details about planning your trip.